AI receptionist for physiotherapy · Australia & NZ

 How much does this cost for a physio practice?

 Pricing depends on call volume and integration complexity (single PMS vs multi-PMS).
-Indicative range: a single-site physio clinic typically lands 35–55% below an equivalent offshore human answering service at comparable call volumes — and recovers materially more bookings.
+Cost versus an equivalent offshore human answering service is modelled against your own call volumes.
 We give you a fixed-fee diagnostic quote up-front so you know the number before you commit.

 How fast can a physio clinic go live?